Collections

 We believe in better farming, with a 360° respect for the environment, farmer, animals and you, the customer.
 Chickens mean a lot to us too, as it was after seeing the introduction of industrial poultry systems that prompted Pipers Farm founds Peter and Henri to start farming sustainably almost 30 years ago.
 They were determined to produce good, healthy, wholesome food that they could feed to their family with confidence.
 We hope that by sharing the story of how our chickens are reared today you can see that our principles have only got stronger.

-Explore our Properly Free-Range Chicken collection.
+Explore our Properly Free-Range Chicken collection, including our seasonally available Pastured Chicken.

 Related products